Theodore Silverstein: Biography

 The United States entered World War II in December 1941, and Silverstein enlisted in the United States Army Air Forces in 1942.
 There, using his fluency of Italian and German, he first worked in North Africa and Italy interrogating captured German and Italian pilots; he later worked in a unit that dealt with intercepted communications of Luftwaffe pilots, and relayed them to Allied pilots.
 The unit even briefly requisitioned the Eiffel Tower for its work late in the war to better intercept German radio signals.
 He reached the rank of major and unit commander.
 During his time in the Army, he was involved in a gun mishap where he accidentally shot his superior officer in the groin.
 It was apparently a measure of respect for his value to the unit that his superior laughed it off and kept him around; the officer called Silverstein "the finest intelligence officer in the Western Theater."

-After the war, Silverstein divorced his first wife, and he and Mary Poindexter married.
+After the war, Silverstein and his first wife divorced, and he and Mary Poindexter married.
 At his wife's request, he dropped his first name "Hymen".
 Silverstein was awarded a Guggenheim Fellowship in 1946 in medieval literature; this was enough to attract the interest of the University of Chicago, which hired him as an assistant professor of English in 1947.
 His work as a medievalist was praised for showing the more cultured and respectable part of an era widely considered the "Dark Ages" to the public at the time.

 Silverstein took emeritus status and retired from teaching in 1973, but stayed in the Chicago area.
 He continued to work, however; he published a well-regarded modern English translation of Sir Gawain and the Green Knight in 1974 and a Middle English critical edition in 1984.
 In 1997 at the age of 93, he and co-author Anthony Hilhorst published Apocalypse of Paul: A New Critical Edition of Three Long Latin Versions, a return to the subject of his 1935 book while a fresh Ph.D, and one he had published journal articles on in the decades since.